Sergio Vega (bassist): Biography

-In 1988 he became the bass player for a New York hardcore band Collapse which released a demo and contributed a track on the 1988 New Breed cassette compilation released by Freddy Alva of Wardance records.
-In 1989 Sergio Vega replaces Alan Peters (ex-Agnostic Front bassist) in the New York hardcore band Absolution...
-In 1990, Sergio Vega was instrumental in forming the new post-hardcore band Quicksand; at the time Vega was a prominent bassist of the genre.
-Quicksand released their debut album, Slip, on February 9, 1993.
-On February 28, 1995, Quicksand released their second album, Manic Compression.
-Later that year, Quicksand disbanded, and Sergio Vega began to DJ around New York City and Japan.
+In 1988, Vega became the bass player for a New York hardcore band Collapse.
+Collapse released a demo and contributed a track on the 1988 New Breed cassette compilation released by Freddy Alva of Wardance Records.
+In 1989, Vega replaced Alan Peters (ex-Agnostic Front bassist) in the New York hardcore band Absolution.

+In 1990, Vega was instrumental in forming the new post-hardcore band Quicksand; at the time Vega was a prominent bassist of the genre.
+Quicksand released their debut album, Slip, in February 1993.
+In February 1995, Quicksand released their second album, Manic Compression.
+Later that year, Quicksand disbanded, and Vega began to DJ around New York City and Japan.
 The band reunited briefly in 1997 and toured with Deftones the next year.
 After this tour, the band desired to write a followup to Manic Compression, although tensions between bandmates caused the band to split up permanently.
 In 1999, when Deftones bassist Chi Cheng was unable to perform onstage during a Deftones tour due to a toe surgery, Vega filled in for him on bass.

 In addition to his career with Quicksand and Deftones, Vega has released solo material.
 He released his first solo EP entitled The Ray Martin Sessions through the indie record label grapeOS in 2000.
-Vega's solo work was more similar to melodic pop-rock of The Beatles than his heavier, hardcore- and metal-based work in Quicksand and Deftones.
-The EP was well received by music critics, the success of The Ray Martin Sessions allowed Vega to tour the US and UK.
-He toured with former Orange 9mm/Helmet guitarist Chris Traynor, bassplayer/supermodel Sibyl Buck and Charlie Walker (Split Lip)on drums.
-The band Champions of Sound was formed as an off-shoot of Vega’s solo project, and they produced a self-released a gate-fold 7” ep, as well as an unreleased full length record, Champion Love, with the participation of numerous former members of the NYC hardcore and post-hardcore scene.
+Vega's solo work was more similar to melodic pop-rock of The Beatles than his heavier hardcore- and metal-based work in Quicksand and Deftones.
+The EP was well received by critics; the success of The Ray Martin Sessions allowed Vega to tour the US and UK.
+He toured with former Orange 9mm/Helmet guitarist Chris Traynor, musician/fashion model Sibyl Buck, and Charlie Walker (Split Lip) on drums.
+The band Champions of Sound was formed as an off-shoot of Vega's solo project, and they produced a self-released a gate-fold 7" EP, as well as an unreleased full length record, Champion Love, with the participation of numerous former members of the NYC hardcore and post-hardcore scene.